-Children can experience both short and long term cognitive, behavioural and emotional effects as a result of witnessing domestic abuse.
+Children can experience both short and long-term cognitive, behavioural and emotional effects as a result of witnessing domestic abuse.
 It is important to remember that each child will respond to the trauma differently and some may be resilient and not exhibit any negative effects.

-Children’s responses to the trauma of witnessing domestic violence may vary according to a multitude of factors including, but not limited to, age, race, sex and stage of development.
-It is equally important to remember that the common effects experienced by children can also be caused by something other than witnessing domestic violence and therefore a thorough assessment of a child’s situation is vital to ensure appropriate response and support.
+Children’s responses to the trauma of witnessing domestic abuse may vary according to a multitude of factors including, but not limited to, age, race, sex and stage of development.
+It is equally important to remember that the common effects experienced by children can also be caused by something other than witnessing domestic abuse and therefore a thorough assessment of a child’s situation is vital to ensure appropriate response and support.